Obskurcyte/HadriShop/README.md

 # ShopHadrien

-Présentation du projet pour la DTY : il s'agit d'un site de e-commerce de démonstration.
+E-commerce website for demonstration

-## Pour le lancer en localhost :
+## To launch teh project on localhost :
 npm run dev